tupolev/crabgrassbk/README.md

 - Check requirements.txt for complete list of requirements

 ### Setup
-- `git clone git@github.com:tupolev/crabgrassbk.git`
+- Get a release package or clone the repository.
-- (I recommend using a virtualenv here)
+- Using a virtualenv is strongly recommended.
 - `pip install -r requirements.txt`

 ### Execution